Arrange a callback

 Can I claim compensation for an accident at a hotel?

-• The hotel owed you a legal duty of care; and
+• The owners or operators of the hotel owed you a legal duty of care.

-• That duty was broken when a negligent act led to an accident; and
+• This duty was breached due to a negligent act that led to an incident at the hotel.

 Whether you’re staying in a hotel in the UK or as part of a package holiday abroad, you could be compensated for injuries caused by accidents that were not your fault.
-To give you some idea of the sorts of hotel accident claims that could be made, we’ve listed a few examples below:
+Some examples of when a hotel could be sued for personal injury compensation include:

 • Damaged furniture.
 The chairs, tables and beds within a hotel should be maintained to keep them as safe as possible.
 If you cut yourself on damaged furniture or are injured because it collapsed while you were using it, you could make a claim.